6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 Blog content KPIs

-Blog KPIs can be similar to website content KPIs.
-For instance, pages/sessions in combination with time spent on page are positive signals for a copywriter.
+Blog KPIs can be similar to those for website content.
+For instance, pages/sessions in combination with time spent on a page are positive signals for a copywriter.

 But here’s what else you can track to find out whether you managed to create engaging content: